Effective Date: March 1, 2019

 These rights may not apply to individuals residing outside of the EEA.

 If you have any questions regarding this Policy or our policies in the event of a compromise of your information, you may contact us at:

 Hartz Hotel Services, Inc.

 Secaucus, NJ 07094

 To manage your cookie settings, click here.

-GrandLife® is a co-marketing brand for the Soho Grand Hotel and The Roxy Hotel.
-GrandLife® is a registered trademark of Hartz Hotel Services, Inc., the management company for Soho Grand Hotel, Inc. and Tribeca Grand Hotel, Inc. (dba The Roxy Hotel).
+GrandLife® is a co-marketing brand for the Soho Grand Hotel and The Roxy Hotel New York.
+GrandLife® is a registered trademark of Hartz Hotel Services, Inc., the management company for Soho Grand Hotel, Inc. and Tribeca Grand Hotel, Inc. (dba The Roxy Hotel New York).